npapernot/computer-security-class/access-control.md

 does not mean you do not get access: having one identity (user, group, or world) has access, you have access.

+File UID indicates its owner and group UID indicated the ID of group.
+Process UID indicates the owner of the process.
+Process may run with multiple group UIDs.

+To switch UIDs, setuid is a special bit in the mode bits that enables a user to escalate privilege when the file is executed.
+Downside is that users define execution environment: so the setuid can be used as an attack vector (e.g., confused deputy).

+In windows, permissions are also associated with files.
+ACLs are called access control entry.
+Contains the principal SID, access mask (containing the rights), and also a type (positive and negative permissions are supported).
+Authorization is granted if all required permissions are matched for the SIDs.
+As soon as a right encountered is negative (deny), the access is denied.